iastrikun/Scylla-Documentation/content/Py Documentation.md

   }
 }
 ```

-- Requires AI to always respond with a formatted output:
+- Requires AI to always respond with JSON
 - **reply**: What Scylla says
 - **action**: What Scylla does